“The best way to get something done is to begin.”

 - We enjoyed company, so we would keep 8 plates and 8 bowls and 8 glasses to show hospitality.

 Over the years, we have noticed countless benefits.
 We have more money available to use as we desire.
-We have more time to be with each other and our kids.
+We have more time to be with each other.
 We have found more freedom to pursue our greatest passions.
 We have discovered a joy that possessions could never provide.
-And we have more opportunity to live the life we have always wanted to live.
+And we have more opportunity to live the life we always wanted to live.

 Since then, I have had the opportunity to speak on minimalism and simplicity in a number of different venues across the US.
 Each time, I have been asked to give practical help on how to live with less and specific instruction on how to live a more simple life.
 But each time, I rarely do (or at least, not until the very end).

-Because I have found that the lifestyle of minimalism requires far more inspiration than instruction.
+I have found the lifestyle of minimalism requires far more inspiration than instruction.

 Minimalism is always going to look different from person to person and family to family.
 Our passions are different.
 Our personalities are different.
 Our pasts are different.
 Our presents are different.
-As a result, the essentials of our lives are going to change.
-The principles remain the same… but the specific instructions of minimalism will always look different.
+As a result, the essentials of life are going to change.

 As a result, the invitation to minimalism is always going to require more inspiration than instruction.